Extension¶

 Valid(val=5.5)

-• implement a validate_async method on the Validator (which should be very similar to the existing __call__ method)
+validate_asyncmethod on the Validator (which should be very similar to the existing__call__method)if desired, allow for

 Then when you use the Validator in an async context, you just need to call it like: